planetlabs/planet-client-python/docs/cli/cli-intro.md

 having to become a programmer.

-With Planet most new capabilities start in the API, and then the CLI often gets updated before things are available in the UI's.
+With Planet most new capabilities start in the API, and then the CLI often gets updated before things are available in the UI’s.

 ## How do I get started?

 There are a couple main ways to get started, depending on how you like to learn.
 One way is to just jump from here into all the examples in the [CLI for Data API Tutorial](cli-data.md) and then the [CLI for Orders API Tutorial](cli-orders.md).
-You'll quickly be able to get some results and start to get a feel for how things work, even if the exact commands make less sense.
-Or you can continue in this document, and learn a bit more of the background to understand what's going on in the text you're typing in.
+You’ll quickly be able to get some results and start to get a feel for how things work, even if the exact commands make less sense.
+Or you can continue in this document, and learn a bit more of the background to understand what’s going on in the text you’re typing in.
 Or feel free to jump around between the two.

 ### Complete Beginners